Simply Christmas

-Simply Christmas, the second album album by American entertainer Leslie Odom Jr..
+Simply Christmas is the second studio album by American entertainer Leslie Odom Jr..
 It was released by S-Curve Records on November 11, 2016 in the United States.
 His first Christmas album, it features jazz interpretations of Christmas standards that were produced by Steve Greenberg.
 It became Odom's second consecutive album to reach the top spot on Billboards US Top Jazz Albums.
 A year later, in October 2017, a deluxe edition of Simply Christmas was released with four additional songs.

 Background

 In 2016, Odom was signed to a four-album deal with S-Curve Records.
 His first album, an updated and improved re-release of Leslie Odom Jr., was released in June 2016, before Odom left the Broadway cast of Hamilton, and charted at number one on Billboards US Top Jazz Albums and number 147 on the US Billboard 200.

 Production

 Odom had frequently been asked by fans to make a Christmas album, leading to the creation of Simply Christmas.
-Odom strove for a more unique sound: "I didn’t want it to be sad.
-I didn’t want it to be sullen.
-But I don’t think the album was really ever cheerful," he said in an interview.
+Odom strove for a more unique sound: "I didn't want it to be sad.
+I didn't want it to be sullen.
+But I don't think the album was really ever cheerful," he said in an interview.

 Before recording, Odom and producer Steve Greenberg developed a list of 75–100 Christmas songs to choose from.
 Odom referred to the Carpenters' song "Merry Christmas Darling" as a "surprise" addition from Greenberg that Odom didn't expect to work, "but it ended up working."

 After recording Simply Christmas, Odom was dissatisfied with the initial result.
 He told The Wall Street Journal:

 When we got the masters back in September, I hated them.
 It was so bad.
 I was already hard on myself in the vocal booth – whenever you're setting out to record something like "The Christmas Song," it's a lot different than singing at a Christmas party.
 You want to make sure that it sounds sincere and honest.
 When I was listening to it I hated it so much.
 We begged for a little bit more time from the record company...
 We took the thing apart.

 On November 11, 2016, after Odom rerecorded a number of tracks, S-Curve released Simply Christmas as Odom's second album.

 In an interview with the New York Observer, Odom added that he wanted to create an album that didn't feel disconnected from the political climate, an album with a "finger on the pulse of the time we're living in."
 He also noted, "We give ourselves permission to abandon ship if a project isn't working out.
 We'd rather walk out then put something out that's subpar.
 We didn't know if the Christmas album would be something we're proud of, but it is."